 - Web Desk

-ISLAMABAD: The Constitutional Bench of Supreme Court on Friday approved the review petitions filed in the reserved seats case with a seven-five majority, as it restored the Peshawar High Court verdict.
+ISLAMABAD: The Constitutional Bench of Supreme Court on Friday approved the review petitions filed in the reserved seats case with a seven-five majority, as it restored the Peshawar High Court (PHC) verdict.

 The development comes as the Constitutional Bench nullified the Supreme Court’s July 12, 2024 verdict through a short order, as the detailed judgment would be announced later.